chrisduong/prometheus-operator/deploy/sso-prom-ops.md

 ## TODOs

-- Check Grafana graphs availability.
+- Check Grafana's readiness.
-- How to disable ETCD scrape in non-master instance.
+- Integrate BasicAuth.
+- Where does the default Scraping come from
+  - Rule can affect the Scrapping also.
 - How to aggregate Alerts between 2 Prom instances.